Childhood Maltreatment and Cognitive Functioning in Patients with Major Depression

-Editors: Dr. Wegdan Rashad, Dr. Sagar Parikh, and Mr. Andrew Kcomt
+Editors: Dr. Wegdan Abdelmoemin, Dr. Sagar Parikh, and Mr. Andrew Kcomt

 Your childhood experiences influence how you view yourself, others and the world.
 It’s not surprising then that the presence of emotional, physical and/or sexual abuse in childhood (collectively called ‘childhood maltreatment’) is one of the strongest risk factors for developing depression later in life.

 Childhood maltreatment, however, impacts more than one’s emotional well-being over the long-term, as these stressful experiences also alter areas of the brain involved in memory, attention and problem solving.
 These functions fall under the broad umbrella of ‘cognition’: the process of acquiring, understanding and manipulating information about the world around us.
 Adults who experienced childhood maltreatment display more cognitive difficulties than their peers, even if they don’t suffer from a diagnosable mental health disorder.

 Adults with depression also experience cognitive difficulties, which may remain even after symptoms of depression improve.
 These cognitive difficulties contribute to problems with social, school and work performance.
 It is therefore important for us to understand which patients with depression are more likely to have severe and long-lasting cognitive difficulties, in order to provide them with needed support.
 As childhood maltreatment is associated with long-lasting cognitive changes, we thought it possible that individuals with depression who have also experiencedchildhood maltreatment are at higher risk for more pronounced problems with cognition.